-- Relocation of an existing medical facility will reduce the number of trips resulting in recommendation for elimination of signalization at the intersection. - If relocation does not occur, installation of a signal is recommended and widening of southbound approach suggested to accommodate traffic entering and exiting Medical Drive.
+- Relocation of medical facility will reduce number of trips resulting in recommendation for elimination of signalization at intersection. - If relocation does not occur, installation of signal recommended and widening of southbound approach suggested to accommodate traffic entering and exiting Medical Drive.